 The following describes the typical natural protocol for cold and flu prevention that we use in our office.
 We feel strongly about using the latest evidence-based research to create an effective, harmless approach.

 NOTE: These treatments should not be administered to all children; some are too young and some may worsen or have an allergy.
 Some essential oils are deadly when ingested.
-Dr. Craven gives this information as an illustration of the natural healing protocols we use in our office.
+We give this information as an illustration of the natural healing protocols we use in our office.
 We advise that you and your sick child visit the office for correct diagnosis, dosages and treatment instructions!

 High-dose Vitamin D: 1,000 IUs for infants, 2000 IUs for toddlers, 3000 IUs for school age and 4000-5000 IUs per day for middle school and above.